Last Updated on November 27, 2023 by Scott Allen

 Is a Yorkie Poo the Right Dog for You?

 Are you looking for a small, friendly, affectionate dog to add to your family?
 If so, a Yorkie Poo might be the perfect fit!
 These adorable hybrids are a cross between Yorkshire Terriers and Toy Poodles, resulting in an intelligent and playful breed.

 One of the biggest advantages of owning a Yorkie Poo is its size.
 They are considered a toy breed, which means they typically weigh less than 15 pounds and stand less than a foot tall.
 This makes them an excellent choice for apartment living or families with young children who might accidentally hurt larger dogs.

 Another advantage of owning a Yorkie Poo is its hypoallergenic coat.
 Because they have hair instead of fur, they shed very little and produce less dander than other breeds.
 This can be great news for people with allergies who still want to enjoy the companionship of a dog.

 However, there are also some potential downsides to consider before bringing a Yorkie Poo dog home.
 For one thing, they can be prone to separation anxiety if left alone for long periods.
 They also require regular grooming to keep their dog coat healthy and tangle-free.

 Yorkie Poos may be prone to conditions such as dental problems, eye infections, and patellar luxation (where the kneecap dislocates).
-Therefore, it’s with a reputable breeder who screens their dogs for these issues before breeding them is important.
+Therefore, it is important to have a reputable breeder who screens their dogs for these issues before breeding them.

 Once you bring your new pup home, be prepared to spend time grooming them regularly and providing plenty of exercises and mental stimulation.
 With the right care and attention, a Yorkie Poo dog can make a wonderful companion for years.